jcbdev/d0/README.md

-# D0
+# d0

-Simple and hackable template generation intended to simplify code generation.
+d0 simple and hackable templates and code generation.

 ## Installation